Find Affordable College Courses

 Ithaca, NY

-Cornell University came in at #7 in this year’s edition of the Best Value Urban & Regional Planning Schools in the Middle Atlantic Region ranking.
-Located in the city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.
+Cornell University landed the #7 spot in the 2023 rankings for the best value urban and regional planning programs.
+Located in the city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.

 Cornell undergraduate students pay an average of $61,015 in tuition and fees each year.
 Urban Planning majors at Cornell take out an average of $17,800 in student loans while working on their egree.

-Cornell did well in our overall quality rankings, too.
-It placed #4 on our Best Urban & Regional Planning Schools in the Middle Atlantic Region list.
+Cornell also made our Best Urban & Regional Planning Schools in the Middle Atlantic Region list, coming in at #4.

 Full Urban & Regional Planning at Cornell University Report